Sayan751/au2-data-grid/package/README.md

 - [Grid backed by static list](https://stackblitz.com/edit/au2-data-grid-with-static-list-and-default-sorting?file=src%2Fmy-app.ts)
 - [Grid backed by backend service](https://stackblitz.com/edit/au2-data-grid-with-backend-service-and-default-sorting?file=src%2Fmy-app.ts)

+## Column reordering

+The columns of the grid can be reordered by dragging the column headers and dropping them at the desired position (left/right of other columns).
+For this to work, you don't need to configure anything else.

+You can try to reorder the columns in this [StackBlitz demo](https://stackblitz.com/edit/au2-data-grid-getting-started?file=src%2Fmy-app.ts) from the [getting started section](#getting-started).

+Note that the column reordering happens without re-rendering the grid completely.
+Thus, when the list is backed by a backend service, the reordering of columns does not trigger a new request to the backend service.

 ## Content model API

 ### Navigate between pages